 Can you give us a room with a view?”

-The sunflowers in this poem are talking to William Blake, telling them that they want to be moved because they are tired of the room they are in.
+The sunflowers in this poem are talking to William Blake, telling him that they want to be moved because they are tired of being outside in the weather.

-She sweeps with many-colored brooms by Emily Dickinson
+#3: She sweeps with many-colored brooms (by Emily Dickinson)

 She sweeps with many-colored brooms,